microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * `textEdit`.
 If omitted defaults to `InsertTextFormat.PlainText`.
 	 */
 	insertTextFormat?: InsertTextFormat;

 	/**
+	 * How whitespace and indentation is handled during completion
+	 * item insertion.
+	 *
+	 * @since 3.16.0 - proposed state
+	 */
+	insertTextMode?: InsertTextMode;

+	/**
 	 * An edit which is applied to a document when selecting this completion.